7 Questions to Ask When Choosing a CMS

 4. Will the CMS help streamline lead generation efforts?

-As marketers focus much of their energy on driving lead generation, you’ll want to know if the CMS you’re considering is going to help you automate the process.
+As marketers focus much of their energy on driving lead generation, you'll want to know if the CMS you're considering is going to help you automate the process.
 From lead cleaning and screening to filtering and segmentation, you will want to look for a CMS that can help you move leads through the marketing and sales funnel.

 5. Is the CMS SEO-friendly?

 You'll want a CMS that automates some of the many essential SEO techniques that help improve your rankings over time--that could include everything from creating metadata, to generating page titles, keywords, URLs, page descriptions and more.
 Check to see what SEO tools or plug-ins your platform offers out of the box along with any associated costs.

 With the preponderance of data available to marketers these days, you'll want a CMS that will make accessing and analyzing that data easier.
 Look for a CMS that can collect demographic and behavioral data across channels, including those coming in from external sources and applications.